 Mortar Attack Damages Part of U.S. Embassy Compound In Baghdad

-A mortar attack landed a rare direct hit on the U.S. Embassy compound in Baghdad's Green Zone Sunday night, damaging a dining area and leaving at least one person with minor injuries.
-Iraq's prime minister condemned the attack, saying it could turn Iraq into a battlefield and complicate efforts to get the U.S. to withdraw troops from Iraq.
+A mortar attack landed a rare direct hit on the U.S. Embassy compound in Baghdad's Green Zone on Sunday night, damaging buildings and reportedly leaving at least one person with minor injuries.
+Iraq's prime minister condemned the strike, saying it could turn the country into a battlefield and complicate efforts to get the U.S. to withdraw troops from Iraq.

-"I heard the explosions and then the 'take cover' warning — the sirens that sound from the embassy," NPR's Jane Arraf reports.
+"I heard the explosions and then the 'take cover' warning — the sirens that sound from the embassy," NPR's Jane Arraf reports from Baghdad.
 She adds, "This is a fairly regular occurrence, small rocket attacks or mortars fired into the Green Zone, but they very rarely actually hit the embassy.
 This one did."

-While the State Department has not released details about the attack, Iraqi officials say the mortars damaged a restaurant and a gym, Arraf says.
+While the U.S. State Department has not released details about the attack, Iraqi officials say the mortars damaged a restaurant and a gym, Arraf says.
 She adds that the dining area was empty at the time – and that the embassy has effectively been under lockdown conditions, with only essential staff on duty.

-Initial reports attributed the embassy attack to Katyusha rockets, raising concerns of renewed tensions between the U.S. and Iran, as Tehran-backed militias often use those weapons.
-But a U.S. official later said mortars were used in the attack, a detail that suggests a broader range of groups could have been involved.
+Initial reports said Katyusha rockets were used in the attack, raising concerns of renewed tensions between the U.S. and Iran, as Tehran-backed militias often use those weapons.
+But a U.S. official later said mortars were used, a detail that suggests a broader range of groups could have been involved.

 Iraqi Prime Minister Adel Abdul-Mahdi urged all forces in Iraq to stop any attacks against the U.S., saying the perpetrators of such violence are "marching the country into an unimaginable consequence."